antonjim-te/thousandeyes-splunk-integrations-workshop/docs/service_map/advanced/create_thousandeyes_http_test.md

-# Create ThousandEyes HTTP Test with Distributed Tracing
+# Create a ThousandEyes HTTP Test with Distributed Tracing

 We are going to create a `HTTP Test` test to our endpoint `<your_ngrok_domain>/api/cart`